 “They’ve got an incredible network of remote automated weather stations (RAWS) throughout their entire holdings,” Brown says.
 Working with the US Forest Service and CAL FIRE, the data from these weather stations is matched to the National Fire Danger Rating System.
 By integrating the two, “they are able to make comprehensive decisions about what type of activities they can do in the field.”

 Although costly, RAWS safeguard the land.
 Other instances of sustainable forest management include thinning and reforesting after harvest.
 In 2020 alone, SPI planted 8.7 million seedlings.
 The Emmersons also invest in local communities.
-Carolyn Dietz runs the Sierra Pacific Foundation.
+Red’s daughter, Carolyn Dietz, runs the Sierra Pacific Foundation.
 Founded by Curly in 1979, it has distributed nearly $34 million to communities and scholarship programs.

 The joke around the office is that the 92-year-old is finally slowing down.
 “Red doesn’t show up on Sundays as often as he used to.”